 Fast forward to 2012 and PIE began a professional development and technical assistance support network called the Afterschool Alliance (ASA).
 PIE leads the group and helps train some 325 afterschool programs in best practice standards set by Ohio Afterschool Network and Ohio Department of Education.
 In 2013, PIE developed Partners With Purpose, a successful training module for afterschool programs working specifically with Toledo Public Schools (TPS).
 After a two-year incubation period, Partners with Purpose was permanently adopted by TPS.
 Currently, PIE manages all of the background checks for volunteers (including parents, business and faith partners) in Toledo Public Schools.
 In 2016, we added a volunteer training program and data collection system to improve volunteerism in the school system.

 Our signature event, the Dragon Boat Summer Learning Festival,was inspired by PIE supporters Mark Rasmus, Chuck Stocking and Bill Niehous.
-The festival continues to bring thousands of people to International Park in Toledo for a unique and exciting day of team building for businesses and nonprofit partners as well as hands-on, inquiry-based learning for children and parents.
+The festival brought thousands of people to International Park in Toledo for a unique and exciting day of team building for businesses and nonprofit partners as well as hands-on, inquiry-based learning for children and parents.

 Partners in Education is always seeking ways to help area schools.
 Please contact us if you would like to bring one of our programs to your school or community center or let us know if we could develop and incubate a model program for you.
 If you are a business wanting to bring a program into schools, please contact us as well.
 We would love to be included in partnership grant opportunities.
 Just give us a call at 419-242-2122.